M1k3G0/Win10_LTSC_VP9_Installer/README.md

 - Web Media Extensions microsoft.com/store/productId/9N5TDP8VCMHS
 - HEIF Image Extensions microsoft.com/store/apps/9PMMSR1CGPWG

-4) Run script step3.ps1 as Administrator (or run commands in powershell.exe line by line).
+4) Run script step3_x64.ps1 (or step3_x86.ps1 if you using x86) as Administrator (or run commands in powershell.exe line by line).
+2020/06/01 - added version x86, not tested...

 5) Check that all 3 functions are installed using OOAPB.exe ( oo-software.com/en/ooappbuster )